Internet-Draft Scheduling OAM YANG November 2024

 Following terms are used for the representation of this data model.

-• OAM unitary test: it is a set of parameters that define a type of OAM test to be invoked.
+• OAM unitary test: A set of parameters that define a type of OAM test to be invoked.
 As an example, it includes the type test, configuration parameters, and target results.

-• OAM test sequence: it is a set of OAM unitary tests that are run based on a set of time constraints, number of repetitions, order, and reporting outputs.
+• OAM test sequence: A set of OAM unitary tests that are run based on a set of time constraints, number of repetitions, order, and reporting outputs.

 1.2.
 Requirements Language